 Target your competitors based on your strengths

-It’s important for sellers to research and understand their competitor, so they can target more effectively.
+It’s important for sellers to research and understand their competitors, so they can target them more effectively.
 Some ways to target your competitors are as follows:

-- Fulfillment: FBA sellers are favored by Amazon and have greater odds of winning the Buy Box than an FBM seller.
+- Fulfilment: FBA sellers are favoured by Amazon and have greater odds of winning the Buy Box than an FBM seller.
 When competing on a product that’s FBA, you can price higher than FBM competitors.
 If both you and your competitors are FBA, you will need to consider your other strengths.